How to Store Propane Tank in the Apartment? (Limit & Volume)

 If you live in an apartment, odds are you don’t have a lot of space to spare.
 That’s why it’s important to know how to store propane tanks in apartments, so you can the most of your space.

 Another option for storing propane tanks is to rent a storage locker from your apartment complex.
 This can be a good option if you do not have a lot of space available, and it will also keep the tank out of sight and out of mind.
-Just be sure to let the complex know that you are storing a propane tank so that they can provide proper ventilation.
+Just be sure to let the complex know that you are storing a propane tank so that it can provide proper ventilation.

 If you have an outdoor patio or balcony, you may be able to keep your propane tank there as long as it is properly secured.
 This can be a great option if you want to be able to use your grill without having to bring the tank inside every time.